hermanl0/hermanl0.github.io/_posts/2026-02-26-lanmine-41-10g-party.md

 ## The Original Plan

-Originally, I had designed a comprehensive infrastructure stack for Lanmine 41 built on Proxmox and Kubernetes.
+Originally, We had designed a comprehensive infrastructure stack for Lanmine 41 built on Proxmox and Kubernetes.
 The architecture was ambitious and fully featured, with automation, monitoring, and all the bells and whistles you'd expect from a production-ready infrastructure.

 You can check out the original planned infrastructure code at [github.com/Lanmine/lanmine_tech/tree/main/lanmine_41](https://github.com/Lanmine/lanmine_tech/tree/main/lanmine_41).